Essenceia/essenceia.github.io/content/hft/itch.md

-Because there is no single `ITCH` protocol message format, and because the `RTL` code for the decoder is painfully repetitive, I have decided to automatically generate the majority of the `verilog` code for this module.
+Because there is no single `ITCH` protocol message format, and because the `RTL` code for the decoder is painfully repetitive, I have decided to automatically generate the majority of the `Verilog` code for this module.

 {{< figure